 Your content becomes the incentive for readers to stay connected with you.

-I’ll use MailChimp as my example since I played with their platform a little, but that by no means should translate to an endorsement.
-I encourage everyone to take advantage of free access email marketing tools offer, and consider the different platforms before making a decision about which one to use.
-The important thing is that you are making the effort to get into the reader’s inboxes.
+I’ll use MailChimp as my example since I played with their platform a little, but that not should translate to an endorsement.
+I encourage everyone to take advantage of free access email marketing tools offer and consider the different platforms before deciding about which one to use.
+The important thing is that you are attempting to get into the reader’s inboxes.

 What a tool like MailChimp offers are consistency and versatility.
 It is possible that an individual could write out each email and send those completely personal letters from your own email address.
 If you have the time to go about reaching your readers through email with this level of personal touch, by all means, please do so.
 For the rest of us, online platforms allow you to craft emails from simple templates, prepare them with test emails, and schedule them to send based on the calendar or conditions.
 Want to send a quick thank you email when a new user subscribes to your mailing list?
 MailChimp automates this, sending prefabricated emails with your text when it detects a new sign up.